LewisDyer/MessengerVisualisation/README.md

 2. Install Pyviz, which is used to output the final graphs as an HTML file.
 Install it using `pip install pyviz`.
 3. If you're not using Anaconda, you may also need to `pip install networkx`, which actually stores the underlying graphs.
 (All the other libraries should come standard with Python).

+## Settings

+Various settings are provided in `config.yaml` to change, which are described here:

+`directed` - if this is `yes`, a directed graph will be given.
+Otherwise an undirected graph is produced.
+`pair_threshold` - an edge between two people will only appear in the graph if the number of reacts between them is *above* this value.
+Setting this number very low can lead to very large, messy graphs for large group chats.
+`react_category` - when outputting the graph, only reaction types that are included in this category will be considered.
+React categories are described in `react-info.json`, and can be modified or added to accordingly (for instance, setting `react_category: love` will combined heart eyes and heart reacts, since these are now exclusive to desktop and mobile respectively).

 ## Issues

 If you're having any issues running the program, or want to suggest any new features/additions, feel free to stick in an issue.
 I'll mainly be working on this during the winter vacation (around mid-December to mid-January), though I may continue it on a more irregular basis if I end up enjoying it enough.